dmitry-shchetinin/LineFlow/README.md

 - - - -

 ## External packages using LINEFLOW
 LINEFLOW has been integrated into a modeling library [PFNET](https://github.com/ttinoco/PFNET).
+In Matlab, the linearized constraints can be easily used by [MATPOWER](http://www.pserc.cornell.edu/matpower/) as shown in example file `use_in_OPF.m`.

 - - - -